Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation

-Specifically, the key question this research aims to answer~is \emph{To what extent can we predict and differentiate between fine finger motions by only having access to a stream of US images of the lower-arm muscles?} As for running examples, we consider the tasks of piano playing and keyboard typing.
-In these tasks, the finger gestures required to press or type or usually more fine than those required to grasp objects or fully flex the fingers, generating smaller and less observable lower-arm muscles' movements.
-To the best of our knowledge, predicting finger motions for these tasks has not been evaluated as part of an end-to-end system and we hope that our method, together with our dataset will be used as a baseline for understanding these motions.
+Specifically, the key question this research aims to answer~is \emph{``To what extent can we predict and differentiate between fine finger motions by only having access to the lower-arm muscles?''} As challenging exemplary use cases, we consider piano playing and keyboard typing.
+In these tasks, finger gestures required to press or type are usually finer than those required to grasp objects or fully flex the fingers, generating smaller lower-arm muscle movements.
+To the best of our knowledge, predicting finger motions for these tasks has not been evaluated as part of an end-to-end system and we hope that our method and dataset will be used as a baseline for understanding these motions.

-To this end, we present a data-driven approach that allows us to successfully answer our research question.
-Our key observation, enabling us to successfully solve our inference problem, is that modeling the hand as a robotic manipulator allows to encode an intermediate representation wherein US images are mapped to said configurations.
-Given a sequence of such learned configurations, coupled with a neural-network architecture that exploits temporal coherence, we are able to infer fine finger motions.
-We evaluated our method by collecting data from a group of subjects and successfully predicting finger motions in piano-playing and keyboard-typing tasks.\footnote{It is important to state that we do not showcase our results in muscle with any deformation.
-We performed tests on healthy subjects with fully-functioning hands in order to provide an accurate benchmark for the task we concentrate on. }
+To this end, we present an end-to-end robotic system that allows to successfully solve our research question.
+This success stems from the design choices we took to construct our system which we view as a major contribution of this work.
+These include: (i) choosing an US sensor to capture the muscle's morphological state, (ii) using a sequence of multiple US images at each step, and (iii) a learning framework designed to exploit the temporal nature of the input US images.
+The proposed neural network (NN) architecture allows to inject domain knowledge accounting for the fact that pressing can be inferred by both the muscles' dynamics and an intermediate lower-dimensional representation of the palm of the hand inspired by robotic manipulators.

-To summarize, the core contributions this paper makes are (i)~presenting a novel learning framework in which the pressing mechanism is motivated by both the dynamics of the muscles and a lower-dimensional representation of the palm of the hand inspired by robotic manipulators; (ii)~demonstrating how our framework can be used to replay music played or text typed; and (iii)~providing insights into the possibilities of building a robotic device enabling subjects with different morphological muscle structures to perform a wide range of fine finger motions.
+As we demonstrate in our empirical evaluation our framework can be used to accurately reproduce music played or text typed, applications that were previously considered unattainable.
+This was done by collecting data from a group of subjects and successfully predicting finger motions in our two motivating applications.\footnote{Note that we do not showcase our results on deformed muscles.
+We performed tests on healthy subjects with fully-functioning hands in order to provide an accurate benchmark for the task we concentrate on.
+Our code and dataset are available on \href{https://github.com/deanzadok/finemotions}{https://github.com/deanzadok/finemotions}.} Finally, we demonstrate our system by connecting it to a robotic arm that replayed piano notes played by a subject in real-time.

-\section{Related Work}
+\section{RELATED WORK}